synapticloop/panl/README.md

 1. **Pagination options** - the Panl server returns all information needed to build a pagination system, number of results, number of results shown per page and the current page number.

 1. **Number of results per page**.
-Note: The values 3,5,10 are just examples - this can be set to any positive integer number.
+Able to dynamically set the number of results to return for the query. **Note:** In the above image, the values 3, 5, 10 are just examples - this can be set to any positive integer number.

 1. **Timing information** about how long the Panl server took to build and return the results (including how much time the Solr server took to find and return the results).